janmarkuslanger/docbuilderpy/README.md

 ## 🔧 Creating Custom Generators

 If you want to extend the default functionality, you can create your own generator classes.
-The custom class must inherit from the abstract class `Generator` and implement the `generate()` method.
+The custom class must inherit from the abstract classes `Generator`, `SingleFileGenerator` or `MultiFileGenerator`.

+`Generator` if you want to control the complete generation process.

+`SingleFileGenerator` if you want to create a single file doc file.

+`MultiFileGenerator` if you want to create a multi file doc file.

 ### Example: Custom Generator Class